stevedonovan/easy-shortcuts/readme.md

 assert_eq!(s," hello one hello two hello three ");
 ```

-And the old favourite of Pythonistas, `join`.
+And that old favourite of Pythonistas, `join`.
 (It's defined on vectors of
-strings but as an iterator method we avoid unnecessary allocations.)
+strings but as an iterator method we avoid unnecessary creation of temporaries.)

 ```rust
 let s = "one two three".split_whitespace().join(',');